jmoiron/sqlx/index.md

 ### Exec <a href="#exec" class="permalink" id="exec">&para;</a>

-The Exec family of functions grabs a connection from the connection pool and executes that query on the server.
+Exec and MustExec get a connection from the connection pool and executes the provided query on the server.
 For drivers that do not support ad-hoc query execution, a prepared statement *may* be created behind the scenes to be executed.
 The connection is returned to the pool before the result is returned.

 ```go
 schema := `CREATE TABLE place (